Saad-20/Mac_Changer/README.md

 # Mac Changer
-To change the MAC address of your network adapter in order to remain anonymous.
-This would enable the user to put an extra layer of security
+The tool allows the user to change the MAC address of their network adapter in order to remain anonymous.
+This would enable the user to put an extra layer of security by hiding their mac addressing and changing it into something else

 ## Prerequisites
 You need to install scapy module in order for it to work